ObjColumnist/apn_on_rails/README.md

 	$ openssl pkcs12 -in cert.p12 -out certificate.pem -nodes -clcerts

-The contents of the pem certificate file will be stored in the app model for the app you want to send notifications to.

 ### Installing the Gem

-Simply add the following line to your gem file
+Simply add the following line to your gem file:

 	gem 'apns_on_rails', :git => 'https://github.com/ObjColumnist/apn_on_rails.git'

-Then run bundle to install the gem
+Then run bundle to install the gem:

 	$ bundle

-### Setup and Configuration
+### Migrating the Database

-To create the tables needed for APNS on Rails, first run the following task to generate the database migration files:
+To create the tables needed for APNS on Rails to function, first run the following task to generate the database migration files:

 	$ rails generate apns_on_rails:migrations